 The movie "Jurassic Park" popularized the idea of resurrecting extinct species through the process of cloning.
 Although sensationalized, the film's premise isn't that far off from practical reality.
-That doesn't mean that a real life Jurassic Park is right around the corner; dinosaurs don't make for ideal candidates for resurrection because they went extinct so long ago.
-But a real life Pleistocene Park, with woolly mammoths and sabertooth cats?
+That doesn't mean a real-life Jurassic Park is right around the corner; dinosaurs don't make for ideal candidates for resurrection because they went extinct so long ago.
+But a real-life Pleistocene Park, with woolly mammoths and sabertooth cats?
 That's within the realm of possibility.

 But a new analysis of ecosystems and conservation budgets featuring University of Queensland, Australia, researchers could put a wrench in these well-laid plans.
 According to the report, resurrection of extinct species might create an ecological disaster rather than solve one.
 More species could be driven to extinction than are resurrected by such an effort, according to Phys.org.